DataBiosphere/terra-ui/src/CONTRIBUTING.md

    * Simple does not mean easy, difficult problems can be coded with simplicity
    * This is difficult to do in practice, but we always strive for simple code

+2. Ask why / what is the problem we are addressing?
+     * Does it bring value to the user?
+     * Just because we can do something, does that mean we should?
+Is it the right thing to do?
+     * Are we solving an issue for the user, or completing a prescribed task?
+     * Making sure we understand the problem as a whole, pushing back and getting clarification when it is not clearly understood

-2. Don't be afraid to upset the status quo
+3. Don't be afraid to upset the status quo
-     * Aaccepted or industry standard approaches have value and get us close to where we want to be, rethinking problems from first principles can spur innovation and deliver better results
+     * Accepted or industry standard approaches have value and get us close to where we want to be, rethinking problems from first principles can spur innovation and deliver better results
      * The world around us is constantly changing and new solutions can present themselves when rethinking a problem
      * We accept this within our own codebase as well.
 If the rationale for doing something no longer holds, be willing to change it.
 "That is how we have always done it" is not a good rationale

-3. Release Often
-     * We strive to release small chunks of functionality with low risk
-     * This makes it easier to find and fix issues when they arise
+     * **Is something hard to understand?
+Can it be done better?
+Do it!** This keeps tech debt down, the code base simple, easy to understand and work with.
+     * Fix issues that can benefit everyone working on the codebase

 4. Be willing to give and receive feedback
      * Being able to give and receive feedback is an excellent way to improve your skills as an individual and support the project

-5. Ask why / what is the problem we are addressing?
-     * Just because we can do something, does that mean we should?
-Is it the right thing to do?
-     * Are we solving an issue for the user, or completing a prescribed task?
-     * Making sure we understand the problem as a whole, pushing back and getting clarification when it is not clearly understood

-6. Is something hard to understand?
-Can it be done better?
-Do it!
-     * This keeps tech debt down, the code base simple, easy to understand and work with
-     * Strive to be more development-minded, fixing issues that can benefit everyone working on the codebase

-7. The developer experience should be enjoyable
-     * Use tools that keep the environment simple and easy to use
-     * Provide clear error messages where appropriate

-8. Write tests baed on how the users will interact with the application
-     * Basing tests on how users will actually use the application will help use get a better signal to noise ratio when testing

-9. Use the least powerful abstraction to complete the job
-     * The intent of the code is clearer and more precise with simpler abstractions
-     * This is akin to using the right tool for the job (e.g. don't use a sledge hammer to hang a picture)

-10. Usability and A11y
+5. Usability and Accessibility
      * Ensure our application is accessible so everyone can use it
      * Accessible applications tend to be more usable for all
+  * Test how the users will interact with the application

+6. Mentoring is an integral part of becoming a better engineer
+      * "If you can't explain it simply you don't understand it well enough" ~quote commonly misattributed to Einstein
+      * Asking questions helps you and the person your asking learn

+7. Keep the environment simple so the developer experience is painless
+     * Use tools that keep the environment simple and straightforward to use
+     * Provide clear error messages where appropriate

 # Coding Style

-* Avoid using let (never use var) prefer using const instead (functional coding)
-  * Using let introduces additional state and potentially side effects into a function.
-This can make it diffcult to reason about the code and potentially introduce bugs
+1. We use react-hyperscript-helpers rather than JSX to keep our code base cleaner (status quo)
+  * Hyperscript helpers allows developers to remain in a javascript context rather than having to make a mental context switch to the JSX templating language while developing

-* Use Lodash/fp for data transformation and functional utility (functional coding)
+2. Use Lodash/fp for data transformation and functional utility
   * fp is the functional programming variant of Lodash designed for better composability, immutability and auto currying built in
   * This allows us to keep the data simple and not tie the data or shape of the data directly into our UI components

-* Destructure down to the most atomic property in most cases (simple, easy to understand, avoids access to mutable objects)

-* Use reasonable default values when appropriate rather than using imperative code or conditionals (simple, easy to understand)

-* Try to reduce the overall amount of state required by your code (simple, easy to understand)
-  * Be mindful of how much state (breadth) is being managed in the code
-  * Avoid setting complex state (depth) prefer simple states

-* Use functional instead of class components (functional coding)
+3. Use functional instead of class components
   * Functional components better support our functional coding style
   * Use react hooks instead of lifecycle methods in a functional component
     * If you need more custom behavior look at the code base for our custom hooks
     * All custom hooks will be prefixed with "use" (e.g. useOnMount)

-* We use react-hyperscript-helpers rather than JSX to keep our code base cleaner (status quo)
-  * Hyperscript helpers allows developers to remain in a javascript context rather than having to make a mental context switch to the JSX templating language while developing

-*  We style our site using inline styling.
+4. We style our site using inline styling.
 This keeps the styling close to the code allowing developers to easily add styles without having to switch contexts to CSS or another file
   * This also prevents developers from having to deal with css classes and side effects of the cascade

-* We tend to iterate on the code in our PR cyle.
-(Handling Feedback)
-  * We emphasize a high level of code quality in our codebase to prevent technical debt and keep the application easy to develop
-  * We prefer slowing down and iterating several times on a PR to ensure the code is right and in line with our standards rather than quickly pushing code through
-  * We encourage comments and discusssion in PR's to release high quality, understandable code
+5. Destructure down to the most atomic property in most cases

+6. Use reasonable default values when appropriate rather than using imperative code or conditionals
+  * short-circuiting (double check this name)

+7. Prefer using constants over (mutable) variables
+  * Variables introduce additional state and potentially side effects into a function.
+This can make it difficult to reason about the code and potentially introduce bugs

-* We lint our code using our (custom ESLint rules)[https://github.com/DataBiosphere/terra-ui/blob/dev/.eslintrc.js]
+8. We lint our code using our (custom ESLint rules)[https://github.com/DataBiosphere/terra-ui/blob/dev/.eslintrc.js]
-  * Using an esling plugin with our IDE will improve your developer experience when working with our codebase
+  * Using an eslint plugin with our IDE will improve your developer experience when working with our codebase

 # Coding Practices

 1. Keeping code simple is easier said than done.
   * Some General thoughts on simplicity to take into account when contributing code
-    * Can you easily explain your code?
     * Could someone else explain your code?
     * In a year from now will you still understand this code?
     * Did you have to use comments to clarify your code, or is it self explanatory?
     * Do your functions and components need to know implementation details about other functions and components?
-    * Is the data being treated simply as data or is there logic coupled with your data representation?
+    * Is the data decoupled sufficiently from the logic?

   * Concepts that can make your code simpler
     * Reduce the amount of state in your functions and component - what is the minimum state needed?